Starmer accuses Sunak of calling early election to avoid Rwanda test

 On a visit to a distribution centre in Derbyshire, the PM sought to hammer his message that the Tories have a “clear plan” while Labour would go “back to square one”.

-Mr Sunak highlighted his record as pandemic-era chancellor in insisting voters should back him at the polls if they want to see economic stability.
+Mr Sunak highlighted his record as pandemic-era chancellor in arguing voters should back him at the polls if they want to see economic stability.

 But speaking to LBC, the Prime Minister admitted that flights to Rwanda, which are central to the Government’s ambition to “stop the boats” crossing the Channel, will now take off “after the election”.